The UK Government Chair the Environment work sector.

 Pollution, climate change, invasive species and other environmental hazards and threats do not respect borders making intergovernmental co-operation vital to protect and improve the environment across these islands.

-The Environment work sector was established at the first British-Irish Council Summit in 1999 where it was agreed that the UK Government would lead.
+The Environment work sector was established at the first British-Irish Council Summit in 1999.

 On 23 March 2018, the British-Irish Council Environment work sector held its fifteenth Ministerial meeting, hosted by the Government of Ireland at Farmleigh House, Dublin.
 Ministers were welcomed by Minister for Communications, Climate Action and Environment, Mr. Denis Naughten TD, on behalf of the Irish Government.